erikw/spotify-ob-wrapper/README.md

 Spotify Openbox Wrapper
 ======================

-This project provides support for notifications and control through your keyboard media keys for Spotify when you are using Openbox.
+This project provides support for notifications to Spotify.
+I designed this script for OpenBox, but it might be usable under different WM's anyway.

 The script uses the Spotify-DBus-interface to control the client.

-Many thanks to [John Reese](https://github.com/jreese/spotify-gnome) for this excellent idea and the great script he created.
+Many thanks to [Stuart Colville](http://muffinresearch.co.uk/archives/2011/03/23/linux-spotify-track-notifier-with-added-d-bus-love/) for this excellent idea and the great script he created, and to [Abhijeet Rastogi](http://blog.abhijeetr.com/2012/01/spotify-song-change-notifications-with.html) for the modifications to use Spotify's own album art.
+I used part of the code from [John Reese](https://github.com/jreese/spotify-gnome) to make this script launch the actual Spotify client.

 Requirements
 ============
  - python2
  - python2-notify
+ - python2-gobject
- - OpenBox
+ - libnotify

 Installation
 ============
-Installation of the script isn't yet particularly useful but if you'd like to install it anyways, follow instructions below.

 Verify the installation directory of Spotify

     $ which spotify